-- The unaudited draft statement of accounts was authorised by the chief finance officer (CFO) on 28 June 2013.
-It is a requirement of the Accounts and Audit Regulations 2011 that the CFO authorises the draft statement of accounts by 30 June each year; however there is no requirement for the committee to approve the draft financial statements. - 2.
-This version of the statement of accounts will be audited and may be amended or adjusted in line with audit findings.
+- 1. The unaudited draft statement of accounts was authorised by the chief finance officer (CFO) on 28 June 2013.
+It is a requirement of the Accounts and Audit Regulations 2011 that the CFO authorises the draft statement of accounts by 30 June each year.
+There is no requirement for the committee to approve the draft financial statements however the unaudited accounts were presented to the audit committee on 23 July 2013 for review. - 2.
+This version of the statement of accounts has been audited and amended/adjusted in line with audit findings.

-Statement of Accounts
+Statement of accounts